ibm-cloud-docs/power-iaas/managing-resources-and-users.md

 IAM enables you to securely authenticate users, control access to {{site.data.keyword.powerSysShort}} resources with resource groups, and allow access to specific resources for a set of users with access groups.
 IAM is your one-stop shop for all user and resource management in the {{site.data.keyword.cloud_notm}}.
 {: shortdesc}

-To display the **Infrastructure capacity** navigation menu for the IBM {{site.data.keyword.powerSys_notm}} Private Cloud when you use a custom role with the `power-iaas.pod-capacity.view` IAM action, ensure that you have a `Viewer` role that is assigned in the IAM Access Management service.
+[On-premises]{: tag-red} To display the **Infrastructure capacity** navigation menu for the IBM {{site.data.keyword.powerSys_notm}} Private Cloud when you use a custom role with the `power-iaas.pod-capacity.view` IAM action, ensure that you have a `Viewer` role that is assigned in the IAM Access Management service.
 {: important}

 For more information about IAM, review the following information: